liljonnystyle/sf_traffic/README.md

 This process also allows me to clean up the data significantly.
 After mapping coordinates to streets, I can adjust coordinates by placing them exactly onto their respective streets.
 While I had originally intended to use a Kalman Filter to do this cleaning (or pre-cleaning), I have found that this method works very well and the Kalman Filter conversely makes things worse (at least in some cases).
 Perhaps in the future, I may revisit the Kalman Filter to see if the two methods can be employed synergistically.

 ##Clustering Driving Behaviors
+My intention for this project was to find clusters of different driving behaviors.
+I had aspirations to engineer features such as mean/median/max velocities, velocity autocorrelation/fourier transform of velocity profile, mean free path, lane change frequency, quantified aggression, fuel/energy consumption, etc. Ultimately I decided to keep things simple because all these features are derived out of only two time-series (i.e., latitude and longitude) -- not to mention it would be virtually impossible to infer lane changes.
+While I have computed velocity and acceleration time-series, I really only ended up using the following features per driver:

+ * Average Velocity (on surface streets only)
+ * Average Acceleration (on surface streets only)
+ * Average Deceleration (on surface streets only)
+ * Mean Free Path as time (the average time spent moving in between pauses in traffic)

+I feel that these four features would appropriately distinguish aggressive and passive drivers, and even simple features like maximum velocity, maximum acceleration, etc. would not add significant value.

+Prior to clustering, I divided the data into three time-categories: morning rush hour, afternoon rush hour, and other.
+Some drivers who straddle the rush hour/non-rush hour cutoff were aggregated into category which they are predominantly in.

+For clustering, I did a pre-analysis with hierarchical clustering.
+I found that visually, there were potentially three to four clusters per time-category, however the dendrogram pruning would be very case-specific and non-trivial.
+Specifically, clusters would be pruned at different cluster sizes.
+Not only did this over-complicate the problem, I also realized that some clusters would be so small that coverage in the city would be quite sparse.
+Therefore, I ultimately decided to use K-Means clustering with two clusters for each time-category.

 ##Computing Edge Weights for Each Cluster

 ##Web App